Rhinoceros: Horn removal

 To prevent poaching, in certain areas, rhinos have been tranquillized and their horns removed.
 Armed park rangers, particularly in South Africa, are also working on the front lines to combat poaching, sometimes killing poachers who are caught in the act.
 A 2012 spike in rhino killings increased concerns about the future of the species.
+A 2025 Science study found that dehorning led to a 78% reduction in poaching.

 Horn poisoning

 In 2011, the Rhino Rescue Project began a horn-trade control method consisting of infusing the horns of living rhinos with a mixture of a pink dye and an acaricide (to kill ticks) which is safe for rhinos but toxic to humans.
 The procedure also includes inserting three RFID identification chips and taking DNA samples.
 Because of the fibrous nature of rhino horn, the pressurized dye infuses the interior of the horn but does not color the surface or affect rhino behavior.
 Depending on the quantity of horn a person consumes, experts believe the acaricide would cause nausea, stomach-ache, and diarrhea, and possibly convulsions.
 It would not be fatal—the primary deterrent is the knowledge that the treatment has been applied, communicated by signs posted at the refuges.
 The original idea grew out of research into the horn as a reservoir for one-time tick treatments, and experts selected an acaricide they think is safe for the rhino, oxpeckers, vultures, and other animals in the preserve's ecosystem.
-Proponents claim that the dye cannot be removed from the horns, and remains visible on x-ray scanners even when the horn is ground to a fine powder.
+Proponents claim that the dye cannot be removed from the horns, and remains visible on X-ray scanners even when the horn is ground to a fine powder.

 The UK charity organization Save the Rhino has criticized horn poisoning on moral and practical grounds.
 The organization questions the assumptions that the infusion technique works as intended, and that even if the poison were effective, whether middlemen in a lucrative, illegal trade would care much about the effect it would have on buyers.
 Additionally, rhino horn is increasingly purchased for decorative use, rather than for use in traditional medicine.
-Save the Rhino questions the feasibility of applying the technique to all African rhinos, since workers would have to reapply the acaricide every 4 years.
+Save the Rhino questions the feasibility of applying the technique to all African rhinos, since workers would have to reapply the acaricide every four years.
 It was also reported that one out of 150 rhinos treated did not survive the anesthesia.